 Experience Costa Rica in style, enjoying excursions with private guides and overnight stays in luxury hotels on this wide-ranging itinerary around the country.
 Start with birdwatching and snorkeling on the Osa Peninsula, then transfer to Manuel Antonio National Park, where you'll take surf lessons.
 Go horseback riding in the Monteverde Cloud Forest, hike around Arenal Volcano, and relax in natural hot springs before heading back to San José for one last night out on the town.

-Costa Rica is a nation as biodiverse as it is beautiful and the best way to experience all this nature and beauty is by touring the country's many national parks, reserves, and protected areas.
+Costa Rica is a nation as biodiverse as it is beautiful.
+The best way to experience all this nature and beauty is by touring the country's many national parks, reserves, and protected areas.
 Also, no trip to Costa Rica is complete without visiting the famous Pacific coast.
 This nearly two-week itinerary delivers both these highlights with plenty of time to kick back, relax, and enjoy the Costa Rican way of living "Pura Vida!"

 If you prefer an active holiday in the great outdoors amid exotic wildlife, then this is the trip for you.
 Over 12 days of travel throughout Costa Rica, you'll indulge in almost every activity the country is famous for.
 This includes zip-line tours, canyoning, horseback rides, rafting trips, and kayak excursions.
 All in all, this itinerary packs 10 vacations worth of experiences into just 12 days.

-This jam-packed tour of Costa Rica’s highlights takes you from the Caribbean to the Pacific.
-Begin with a boat tour of Tortuguero before two days o f relaxation on Puerto Viejo Beach.
+This jam-packed tour of Costa Rica's highlights takes you from the Caribbean to the Pacific.
+Begin with a boat tour of Tortuguero before two days of relaxation on Puerto Viejo Beach.
 Conquer the rapids on the Pacuare River en route to adventure-filled Arenal.
 Then, head to Monteverde, where you'll zipline through the rare cloud forest, followed by a cultural tour of local plantations.
-The trip winds down in Manuel Antonio, with its gorgeous beaches and adundant wildlife.
+The trip winds down in Manuel Antonio, with its gorgeous beaches and abundant wildlife.

 This 13-day trip is packed with the best that Costa Rica's nature has to offer: volcanoes, cloud forests, coastlines, and more.
 You'll start in Poas to see the Tenorio Volcano and visit the La Paz Waterfall, then continue north to Arenal for a look at the iconic volcano and a chance to learn about coffee and chocolate production.
 Continue to Rio Celeste to see the spectacular blue water for yourself, then end your trip in Monteverde and Manual Antonio for sunny beaches and wildlife walks.